gomorpheus/morpheus-docs/release_notes/current.rst

 :Clouds: - Nutanix Prism Central Cloud type now supported via custom plugin.
 See share.morpheusdata.com for the plugin files and additional details
           - The OneView Cloud type is now disabled by default and must be enabled in global settings to be restored
           - The UCS Cloud type is now disabled by default and must be turned on in global settings to be restored
-:Clusters: - Resource Pool Groups functionality has been added.
-This functionality is similar to Network Groups except the Resource Pool is selected based on capacity at provision time
+:Clusters: - Resource Pool Groups functionality has been added allowing the Resource Pool to be automatically selected based on capacity at provision time
             - Some older default Kubernetes Cluster layouts (1.20 - 1.22) have been disabled for Cloud types which support newer Cluster layouts (1.23+) :superscript:`5.4.15`
+:Dashboard: - The main appliance Dashboard (|OpeDas|) has been completely redesigned
 :Health: - Appliance storage metrics have been added to the Health page (|AdmHea|) which can help diagnosing appliance performance issues
           - The Elastic health logic on the Health page (|AdmHea|) no longer shows Elastic health in a warned state for single node appliances
 :Installer: - The embedded RabbitMQ service has been upgraded to 3.11.9